diodechain/website/_posts/2022-06-20-secure-evernote-alternative.md

 7)	Link to other notes

 Diode Drive has had six of seven of these for some time, so we recently added #4 – Visual editor to complete the use case!

-At Diode, we feel that, for the first time ever, confidential/sensitive information can be quickly, conveniently, and securely stored in our notes.
-Read below for how Diode Drive can be used a secure Evernote alternative!

-# Use Diode Drive as a Secure Evernote Alternative

 ## 1)	Cross-platform application